RuiyangJu/TripleNet/README.md

 5. [References](#References)

 ## Introduction
-ThreshNet is a network that using a threshold mechanism to further optimize the method of connections.
-Different numbers of connections for different convolution layers are discarded to speed up inference of the network.
-ThreshNet has been evaluated with image classification using data sets of CIFAR 10 and SVHN under platforms of NVIDIA RTX 3050 and Raspberry Pi 4.
-Experimental results show that, compared with HarDNet68, GhostNet, MobileNetV2, ShuffleNet, and EfficientNet, the inference time of the proposed ThreshNet79 is 5%, 9%, 10%, 18%, and 20% faster, respectively.
-The number of parameters of ThreshNet95 is 55% less than that of HarDNet85.
+TripleNet is adopted from the concept of block connections in ThreshNet, it compresses and accelerates the network model, reduces the amount of parameters of the network, and shortens the inference time of each image while ensuring the accuracy.
+TripleNet and other state-of-the-art (SOTA) neural networks perform image classification experiments with the CIFAR-10 and SVHN datasets on Raspberry Pi.
+The experimental results show that, compared with GhostNet, MobileNet, ThreshNet, EfficientNet, and HarDNet, the inference time of TripleNet per image is shortened by 15%, 16%, 17%, 24%, and 30%, respectively.

  <img src="Img/conv_layers.jpg" width="640" title="conv_layers">